 Your children don't have to wait until they turn 18 to start earning money.
 With the right know-how, they can equip themselves to earn some cash outside of school.
 There are many ways that kids can start making money, whether it's setting up their own business or doing chores for pocket money.
 If they're keen to make money but not sure how to go about it, they can start thinking about what they like doing.
-Perhaps they have some skills that they could put to good use or start earning money from their hobbies.
+Perhaps they have some skills they could use or start earning money from their hobbies.

-Learning how to make their own money is a great skill for kids to develop that will benefit them for their entire life.
+Learning how to make their own money is a great skill for kids to develop that will benefit them for their entire lives.
 It helps them learn the value of a hard day's work and empowers them to make responsible decisions about saving and spending their money.
 If they have a GoHenry kids debit card, they can use it just like a standard Visa debit card, giving them a sense of independence while also helping them get used to paying with a card rather than cash.

 Need more inspiration?
 Check out our guide for some great ideas for how kids can make some extra money.